clocasto/react-formulize/readme.md

 > @param {Function} onChangeHandler - A function used to update (control) the state of the input element.

   This property will be invoked on a change event in a wrapped `input` element.

+#### props.onFocus = onFocusHandler
+> @param {Function} onFocusHandler - A function to invoke upon input focus.

+  This property will be invoked on a focus event in the wrapped `input` element.

+#### props.onBlur = onBlurHandler
+> @param {Function} onBlurHandler - A function to invoke upon input blur.

+  This property will be invoked on a blur event in the wrapped `input` element.

 ## <a href="tests"></a>Tests